What is it?

 Children who exhibit a high degree of ability to sustain attention are likely to do well in traditional schooling models.
 They may be more able to follow teacher lecture – but are also likely to enjoy and excel at working independently.
-A strong ability to sustain attention is likely to serve students well in a wide range of vocational and academic areas that reward tenacious independent study, like Science and Literature.
+A strong ability to sustain attention is likely to serve students with ADHD well in a wide range of vocational and academic areas that reward tenacious independent study, like Science and Literature.
 They may find more dynamic classroom environments – in groups, or pairs – that take them off-task to be especially challenging or annoying.

 1) Enrich students with opportunities to work independently in subjects that are especially interesting and allow the student to continue strengthen their ability to focus and sustain attention.
 As much as possible, allow these students to work within their interests, selecting learning materials and designing their own tasks.

 2) Assign more complex, in-depth student projects.
 Students who are highly self-motivated and have the ability to stay on task should be given the opportunity to engage in doing research and working on enrichment projects.

 - Sustained Attention